Summer Equity & Justice Institute (Grades 6-12)

 For their service hours, participants will design a business plan to consult with a local non-profit focusing on a service project that will engage upper school students.
 These plans will be presented to the Auxiliary Programs team in a "Shark Tank" format.

-Led by: Chuchi Arevalo, CFA, CFE | Founder and CEO of SPARK business academy, an organization that is“Empowering the next generation through financial literacy”.
-Leveraging 20 years of professional expertise in business & finance and experience in education, SPARK designs and delivers innovative programs (including after-school enrichment classes, workshops and summer camps) at 300+ schools across the US (including many of the top institutions in the country) and globally.
+Led by: Chuchi Arevalo, CFA, CFE | Founder and CEO of SPARK Business Academy, an organization that is “Empowering the next generation through financial literacy.”
+Leveraging 20 years of professional expertise in business & finance and experience in education, SPARK designs and delivers innovative programs (including after-school enrichment classes, workshops, and summer camps) at 300+ schools across the US (including many of the top institutions in the country) and globally

 The New Jim Code: How Biased AI Increases Inequality

-This course considers the ways that systemic racism and implicit bias impact the technologies that we use.
+This workshop considers the ways that systemic racism and implicit bias impact the technologies that we use.
 Unfortunately, many citizens believe technology is neutral, but in reality it is heavily influenced by those who make it, the assumptions they make, and the history that it is built upon.
 Artificial Intelligence systems are often built on western-centric and biased data that produces inequitable and sometimes blatantly bigoted results.
 Surveillance technologies and the data produced by them negatively impact the most marginalized among us.
 From large language models (e.g. ChatGPT) and image generators, to job and mortgage screening algorithms, to facial and voice recognition AI, we already live with new black-box technologies that citizens don't fully understand.
 This course critically considers essential questions around new technologies related to ethics, equity, and justice in the hopes of graduating a new generation of civic and professional leaders equipped to push back against inequitable technology.
 It empowers learners to establish better, safer, and healthier connections to these new technologies and invites them to use their knowledge to help others.

 *The course title was inspired by scholars Michelle Alexander and Ruha Benjamin and their critique of systems of social control.